 - If your cat seems a bit put off their water, try a bigger bowl.
 Some cats really don’t like their whiskers touching the sides!

 - Cats don’t need milk after weaning, so don’t use milk as a water substitute.
-In fact, cats can be intolerant to the sugars in milk, and this can cause diarrhea if included in cat diets.
+In fact, cats can be intolerant to the sugars in milk, and this can cause diarrhoea if included in cat diets.
 Even specially-formulated ‘cat milk’ should be treated as a food or treat, not a drink.

 We know it can be tempting to hand feed your cat titbits – for a lot of people, it’s a sign of affection and shows how much you love your cat.